-Do you want to look down and say, no matter what life threw my way and what circumstances I was faced with, this is the definition of who I am!
+Do you want to look down and say, no matter what life threw my way and what circumstances I was faced with, this is the definition of who I was!

 I know firsthand it’s so easy to let circumstances dictate how you live your life.
-It’s easier than way.
-Why can’t I just live my life and deal with what’s thrown my way and move on.
+It’s easier that way.
+Why can’t we just live our life and deal with what’s thrown our way and move on?
 Why does it always have to be so complicated?

-No one ever said life was simple.
-Almost everywhere I go I hear people say how “hard” this life is.
+Well let me tell you – no one EVER said life was simple!
+Almost everywhere you go you will hear people say how “hard” life is.

 What’s shaped me?
 Lots of things!
 Good and bad.

 I grew up without my real dad.
-My mom struggled to give my brother and I anything that we wanted.
+My mom sometimes struggled as a single mother to give my brother and I anything that we wanted.
 Dancing brought me many years of happiness.
-I became a teenage mother (18).
+I became a teenage mother at the young age of 18.
 I lost all my childhood friendships due to my selfishness.
 I married my high school boyfriend only to be divorced less than two years later.
 I had a second child which I lost to SIDS.
 I struggled being a single mom.
 I lost a grandfather who was very near and dear to my heart.
 My mother fought breast cancer (AND WON).
 I’ve had financial problems that have made Mt.
 Everest seem like an ant hill.
 I’ve married my best friend.
 I’ve been blessed with FOUR beautiful children.
 I tragically lost a niece who was like a daughter to me.
 I’ve grown in Christ and failed him again.
 I’ve lost MANY loving relationships that may be unrepairable.
 I’ve made friends who will be there til the end of time.

 The list truly could go on and on.
 I could list a million bad circumstances and a million good.

-Is that who I am though?
 Am I the grief that comes with all the obstacles that I’ve encountered?
-Sometimes it sure feels that way.
+Sometimes it sure feels that way!
 Am I the reason for some of the obstacles?
 SURE!!

-That’s a tall order I am holding myself to and it’s scary!
+That’s a tall order that I am holding myself to and sometimes it’s scary!